JoshVEvans/Super-Resolution/README.md

 ## Reasearch and Development
 How did I get to this model architecture?
 I initially started with a very early architecture known as Single-Image Convolutional Neural Network ([SRCNN](https://arxiv.org/pdf/1501.00092.pdf)).
 This architecture consists of 2 hidden layers and a reconstruction layer as an output.
 ![alt text](md_images/srcnn.png)
 The next model I tried implementing was Very Deep Super-Resolution ([VDSR](https://arxiv.org/pdf/1511.04587.pdf)).
-This model improves upon the original SRCNN by adding a global skip connection thus making the process of upscaling much easier.
-Essentially, the network doesn't need to completely reconstruct the image and instead simply needs to reconstruct the difference (the residual) between the high and low resolution image.
+This model improves upon the original SRCNN by adding a global skip connection, thus making upscaling much easier.
+Essentially, the network doesn't need to reconstruct the image entirely and instead needs to reconstruct the difference (the residual) between the high and low-resolution image.
 <br />
-My implementation uses the idea of skip connections found within VDSR and implements both global and local connections using an Add Layer.
-Since this model is quite deep, I also created an implementation of a smaller model that instead of uses `Add` Layers uses `Concatenate` layers.
+My implementation uses the idea of skip connections found within VDSR and implements both global and local connections using an `Add` Layer.
+Since this model is quite deep, I also implemented a smaller model that uses `Concatenate` layers instead of using `Add` Layers.

 ## Network Architecture:
 #### The core of this model is in the residual blocks.